The Clay Warrior, Rafael Nadal

 4. Will he start playing lesser clay events as his performance/ranking declines more (South America, etc), which could increase his chances of getting more titles?

+Some of these have been answered recently.
 There are probably more factors which you will uncover as this is discussed.

 Let's use this thread to keep track and discuss his chances as he hunts for more titles.